ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 **Working with Multiple Documents**

-Enterprise Copilot's ability to work with OneDrive links has been surprisingly useful.
+Enterprise Copilot's ability to work with OneDrive links is useful.
 Instead of opening five different documents to cross-reference information, I upload links and query: "What are the differences in how authentication is described across these five documents?"

 This surfaces inconsistencies and helps me create accurate abstractions of complex requirements.

 **Creating Templates Faster**

-Recently, when we needed a new document template, I asked Copilot to draft an outline based on the template's purpose, our existing formats and standards.
+Recently, when we needed a new document template, I asked Copilot to draft an outline based on the template's purpose, our existing formats, and standards.
 The initial draft wasn't perfect, but it accelerated iterations with the product team.
 What would have taken multiple meetings, happened in 1-2 focused sessions.

 **Building Glossaries**

-Identifying terms for glossaries meant, manually combing through documents.
+Identifying terms for glossaries manually is a time-consuming activity.
 Now I upload documentation and ask: "Identify technical terms and acronyms that would need definitions for a non-technical audience."

-It's not always perfect - sometimes it flags common terms or misses domain-specific jargon - but it gives a solid starting list to refine.
+It's not always perfect - sometimes it flags common terms or misses domain-specific terms - but it gives a solid starting list to refine.

 **The Reality Check**